 Your application will be reviewed and approved by RESPTREC® administration.
 You will receive a confirmation email which will indicate that you can proceed to the online learning centre to begin your course.

 You will have 6 months to complete the Online-Only Course from the date you receive course approval.

-Asthma, COPD, and IPFFeatures:
+Asthma, COPD, IPF, Severe Asthma, and IDDFeatures:

 - Student login with an email and password.

 - A side bar menu for easy navigation through the course The option to download a PDF version of the content will be available.